rrrRbert360/SmartBirdHouse/README.md

 nano launcher.sh
 ```

-## Step14: Keeps your RaspberryPI fresh!
+## Step14: Keep your RaspberryPI fresh!
 It is advised to auto-reboot the Rasberry every nightat 0:00.
 This Keeps your RaspberryPI fresh!
 Follow the instructions on https://www.raspberrypi.org/forums/viewtopic.php?t=126106